 What type of careers can I pursue with this degree?

-Human Development and Family Science graduates pursue careers in education and intervention programs, human services, social service and mental health agencies, health care settings, human resources, juvenile justice system, business sectors, government agencies, public policy fields, counseling centers, youth programs, schools, and parent and family services.
-Many students pursue post baccalaureate degrees in social work, psychology, medicine, family law, counseling, marriage and family therapy, health care, and education, as well as child and family studies.
-Entry level positions are readily available for Human Development and Family Science (HDFS) undergraduates with BS degree in human development and family science.
+Human Development and Family Science graduates pursue careers in education and intervention programs, human services, social service, and mental health agencies, health care settings, human resources, the juvenile justice system, business sectors, government agencies, public policy fields, counseling centers, youth programs, schools, and parent and family services.
+Many students pursue post-baccalaureate degrees in social work, psychology, medicine, family law, counseling, marriage and family therapy, health care, and education, as well as child and family studies.
+Entry-level positions are readily available for Human Development and Family Science (HDFS) undergraduates with BS degree in human development and family science.

 Can I have a minor or complete a dual or double major?

 Yes.
 You can pursue a minor or several minors, or even double major (e.g., child and family policy studies minor, gerontology minor, mindfulness and contemplative studies minor, sociology, English, communications, psychology, etc.), in addition to your major.
 With careful and early planning, most minors and double majors can fit into the undergraduate curriculum in four years.

 Can I use this program as a pre-health or pre-law major?

 Yes.
 HDFS is a popular major for students interested in pre-med/health and pre-law.
 Many of our students plan for graduate education in health professions (i.e., medicine, nursing, physician assistance, pharmacy, or dentistry) and law (i.e. family law, elder law, child advocacy).
 To qualify, students looking toward medical school must meet with the Health Professions Advisory Committee.
 Our students are able to receive advising assistance from the Pre-Health Profession Advising and Pre-Law Advising Services available at SU.